 When driving a semi truck cross-country and trying to meet all your delivery deadlines, you should carry some extra items with you.
-That way, if you have issues in the middle of nowhere and are fifty miles from the closest town, you can just take care of the problem yourself.
+That way, if you have issues in the middle of nowhere and are miles from the closest town, you can sometimes take care of the problem yourself.

-We suggest you carry the following: extra oil, coolant, washer fluid, and DEF fluid, a fuel filter, and a fuel filter wrench.
-But take note that when changing your fuel filters, you must install the new fuel filters full of diesel fuel.
+We suggest you carry the following: extra oil, coolant, washer fluid, DEF fluid, a fuel filter, and a fuel filter wrench.
+When changing your fuel filters, be sure to follow your engine manufacturer’s instructions and install the new fuel filters properly.

 1. Keep Your Truck & Engine Clean